 Medication at School:

 If your child requires prescription or over the counter medication to be taken at school, please read the handbook policy and call your school site LVN as there are requirements to follow.
 Here is the Medication Administration Form that will need to be completed by your child's medical provider.

-Pupils in 5th grade may have the opportunity to participate in a growth and development class taught by the credentialed school nurses.
+Pupils in 5th grade will have the opportunity to participate in a growth and development class taught by the school nurses.
 LUESD will send a Parent Square Notification at least 14 days before the instruction is provided.
-This notification will include how to review the presentation and how to opt your child out of this presentation by calling your child's school site and telling the site nurse.
+You can opt your child out of this presentation by calling your child's school site and telling the site nurse.

 If you have any questions about this requirement, please call the credentialed school nurses.